 I reassembled the gun and tried shooting, and the result was; no discernible difference in the trigger pull.
 I wasn’t entirely surprised – on disassembling the pistol, it has obviously been well lubricated in the factory.

 For the next steps, it’s easier if you remove the sear completely.
 This is fairly simple.
-Drift out the two pins (arrowed) from the right – both pins have knurled ends, and must be removed and reinstalled from the left.
+Drift out the two pins (arrowed) from the right – both pins have knurled ends, and must be removed and reinstalled from the left side of the frame.

 Then, the complete trigger and safety mechanism can be lifted out of the top of the frame.